rydmike/flex_seed_scheme/README.md

 If you use **FlexColorScheme** version 6 or later, you do not need to add **FlexSeedScheme** to use its features, FlexColorScheme exports its API as well.
-If you use FlexColorScheme you typically do not need to use FlexSeedScheme directly, its usage is baked in and used based on how you configure FlexColorScheme.
+If you use FlexColorScheme you typically do not even need to use FlexSeedScheme directly, its usage is baked in and used based on how you configure FlexColorScheme.

 ## Getting Started